 Having their families vaccinated against the flu.

-Encouraging proper hand, sneeze and cough techniques be used at home.
+Encouraging proper handwashing, sneezing and coughing techniques be used at home.

-Consulting their health care providers when flu-like illness symptoms begin.
-Flu like symptoms include: fever, cough, sore throat, body aches, fatigue and nasal congestion.
+Consulting their health care providers when flu-like symptoms begin.
+Flu-like symptoms include: fever, cough, sore throat, body aches, fatigue and nasal congestion.